FilipaGo/payup-app-prototype/README.md

 **Create a Group and Add an Expense User Flows:**

-1. Bot Walkthrough version (conversational)
+1. Bot Walkthrough mode (conversational)
-2. Power User version (chatbot)
+2. Power User mode (chatbot)

 Lília tackled the flow for creating an account for a new user and Marta worked on sending money to a friend (making a payment).